johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### The `createSubscriptionHandler` Method: Binding the Response Emitter

 Finally, let's talk about the call to `createSubscriptionHandler()` &#8212; first at a high level, and then the details.
 First, let's recognize that this a factory that returns the *actual Faye subscription handler* that gets bound to the Faye `subscribe()` call on the response channel (i.e., `<message-pattern>_res`).
-In it, we **do the late binding** of the *observable subscription handler*.
+In it, we **do the late binding** of the *observable subscriber function*.
 We do the late binding by looking up the *response emitter* by `id`, matching it with the request Observable, and calling it with the destructured inbound message fields.
 Here's the code:

 ```typescript
   public createSubscriptionHandler(packet: ReadPacket & PacketId): Function {